 From its opening pōwhiri (Māori welcoming ceremony) to an outdoor spectacle of light, sound and performance and a rich two-week programme of music, theatre, dance and fine arts, the reimagined Christchurch Arts Festival celebrates a city and a region making new beginnings and heading in adventurous new directions.
 Artists who draw creative inspiration from their home in Ōtautahi/Christchurch are being joined by others returning from around New Zealand and the world.
 The focus of this year's carnival of cultural delights is on Christchurch as a place of hope, inspiration and change.

 1-31 August, 2019

 August 2019 sees New Zealand’s most deliciously dynamic food festival return for a full month, shining the spotlight on culinary talent, producers and suppliers who will serve food lovers the most amazing culinary experiences the Wellington region has to offer.
 WVOAP's first two weeks are dedicated to Dine Wellington, with restaurant menus and dishes featuring regional ingredients and producers, followed by two weeks of Garage Project presents Burger Wellington.
 Cocktail Wellington will run all month long.
-Other highlights include the Chef's Collaboration Series presented by Singapore Airlines bringing more than 20 top international chefs from the US, Australia, France, UK, Hong Kong, South Africa, Denmark and Japan to cook in New Zealand's culinary capital.
+Other highlights include the Chef's Collaboration Series presented by Singapore Airlines bringing more than 20 top international chefs from the US, Australia, France, UK, Hong Kong (China), South Africa, Denmark and Japan to cook in New Zealand's culinary capital.
 From pop-ups to master classes, kids and family events to tastings, art, music and dance, WVOAP has something for everyone.